rsmaller/carg/README.md

 an argument is found.
 When an argument is toggled with this flag, it is allowed to be repeated in the argument vector.

 To utilize the data stored in multi-argument vectors, the function `carg_fetch_multi_arg_entry()` exists.
-This function is a linked list iterator which returns a void pointer, meaning the pointer should be casted and dereferenced accordingly when accessed.
+This function is a linked list iterator which returns a void pointer, meaning the pointer should be cast and dereferenced accordingly when accessed.
 For example,

 ```